pghillya/Some-Scripting/README.md

 I have compiled a report that, to be honest, I don't care TOO much about, but I did this mainly to showcase some of my technical ability

 ToDo: add some charts and data for different date ranges (5-day, 10-day, etc...)
-When requirements.txt (or any other files) get updated, trigger rebuild of the container, push to hub, then pull down to server (CI/CD)
+When symbols.csv (or any other files) get updated, trigger rebuild of the container, push to hub, then pull down to server (CI/CD)

 Because of the time it takes the MTA (sendmail) to start, it wouldn't scale well if it needed to send multiple times per day, and would make more sense just to leave docker out of it since docker isn't entirely necessary-- I execute the script in